 I distinctly remember one sports day at secondary school, it was raining so we all got crammed into an assembly hall to watch a film.
 It had to be sport related, of course, so we were shown

 tad too emotional watching the relationship between Peter (Paul Bettany) and Lizzie (Kirsten Dunst) blossom and fall apart, all to the backdrop of a world famous tennis tournament.
+Watch on Amazon.

 Bridget Jones's Diary one way or another, whether that's through narrative, directors, writers, stars, and production companies.